Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 - Trusted to be accurate and reliable

-As a free tool, it won’t offer the same robustness of features as other international keyword research tools do, such as competition analysis.
-Plus, if a business is working in regions where Google isn’t the top search engine, it might not make much sense to use.
+As a free tool, it won’t offer the same robust features as other international keyword research tools, such as competition analysis.
+Plus, if a business is working in regions where Google isn’t the top search engine, it might not make much sense to use it.

 Still, it’s a great add-on tool to use in conjunction with the paid tools.